 At Brusveen Chiropractic Clinic, Dr. B is trained not only in many skeletal correction techniques, but he is also trained in ways to use supports and advanced applications such as decompression for disc bulges/symptoms and cold laser therapy to help speed your recovery and reduce your pain.

-Dr. B has extra training in nutritional consulting and balancing body chemicals naturally.
+Dr. B has extra training in nutritional consulting and balancing body chemicals without the use of drugs.

 You can find pinched nerves all over the neck, low back, elbow, ankle, jaw, shoulder, wrist, and sometimes the knee.

 There is almost always joint misalignment or malfunction.
 When this is analyzed and reduced, most nerve function improves.
 We have found very little improvement with physical therapy, heat, and exercise.
 It has been our experience that exercise does not correct joint misalignment.
 Many times, it makes it worse.

 Once again, we have a very high percentage of improvement with chiropractic adjustment, usually with minimal visits in a few weeks.